shaarifg/iclaims/README.md

-# Working on Final Version
+# Working on Deployment
+### Soon I will update this with all the informations

 Explore code for now...